deepmatterltd/dm_nortcliffe/README.md

 See the document `run_mappings.csv` in the root directory of this repo as a map of which groups performed each run.

+### Sensor Data

+Each PCRR document embeds all sensor data associated with a run.
 Information on mapping DeviceX's sensor names to human-readable equivalents can be found in the `devicex_mappings.csv` document.
+As a simple rule, any sensor ending with "I", "E", or "A" corresponds to the sensor being below the meniscus (_immersed_), above the fill level (_exposed_) or in the handle of DeviceX (_ambient_).
+All sensor data collected has been reported, but only some represent high level sensors user will be familiar with (e.e. temperature of solution).
+The CSV indicates which are these "primary" sensors.

 ## PCML